Step 3: Talk with the other employer

-Once it’s been decided that a transfer is going to happen, you should talk with the other employer to agree what to do next.
+Once it's known that a TUPE transfer is going to happen, you should talk with the other employer to agree what to do next.

 It can help for both employers to discuss and agree the following: